 Since the 2011 Fukushima Daiichi nuclear power plant accident, it has been recognised that notification, communication, and identifying and obtaining resources during catastrophic events can be difficult.
 The need for established protocols, policies, and procedures amongst and between country entities is critical for minimising negative impacts.
 Therefore, it was viewed as beneficial to design an exercise that provided a basis for enhancing national and international emergency management arrangements related to those issues, through the exchange of exercise outcomes and experiences from participating countries in order to identify good practices and common issues to be addressed.
 Those issues were addressed during the INEX-5 series.

-For 24 years, various aspects of nuclear emergency preparedness were studied.
+Since the beginning of the INEX series, various aspects of nuclear emergency preparedness were studied.
 Each edition was oriented to test pre-established objectives concerning the selected phase and/or selected aspects of nuclear emergency preparedness and response (EPR).
 The overall goal of the entire series is to provide a tool enabling participants to perform a comprehensive study of all phases of the EPR and establish a forum for knowledge and experience sharing.
 The figure below presents the subsequent phases of EPR.

 The exercises provide an excellent basis for the review of both national and international arrangements.
 The objectives of each series are agreed upon by the participants in advance and are constructed to meet their particular needs.
 Following each exercise, each country completes a standard questionnaire to record observations, lessons and issues for submission to the NEA.
 This feedback forms the basis of the follow-up INEX International Evaluation Workshops or topical Sessions organised by NEA.
 The workshops allow participants to exchange and analyse experience from the national exercises and identify cross-cutting issues or gaps impacting multiple states.
 An important outcome is the identification of good practices, as well as key needs for future work that would benefit from international co-operation.